programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 If you have an idea for a new gameplay modification, read the Modding Guide and Mod Layout pages in the Wiki.
 Then, outline a plan for the mod before starting to work on it.

 The 0&#x0338; A.D. project points to the superiority of free and open source software over proprietary software for education.
 With a large playerbase whose members are devoted to realism, realism is more likely to be actualized than in, say, a traditionally corporate-backed game project.
-Further, 0&#x0338; A.D.: Empires Ascendant is fully customizable – even able to be overhauled – for educational use.
+Further, 0&#x0338; A.D. is fully customizable – even able to be overhauled – for educational use.
 Limitless learning is better than limited learning.

 ## Endnotes